awsdocs/amazon-kendra-developer-guide/doc_source/API_ConfluenceConfiguration.md

 Required: No

  **SecretArn**   <a name="Kendra-Type-ConfluenceConfiguration-SecretArn"></a>
-The Amazon Resource Name \(ARN\) of an AWS Secrets Manager secret that contains the key/value pairs required to connect to your Confluence server\.
+The Amazon Resource Name \(ARN\) of an AWS Secrets Managersecret that contains the key/value pairs required to connect to your Confluence server\.
 The secret must contain a JSON structure with the following keys:
 + username \- The user name or email address of a user with administrative privileges for the Confluence server\.
 + password \- The password associated with the user logging in to the Confluence server\.
 Type: String